Cristo de la Concordia: Design

-The statue is slightly smaller than Christ the King in Świebodzin, Poland (36 m tall if the 2 m high crown of Christ the King is counted) and taller than the Christ the Redeemer (30 m tall) outside Rio de Janeiro, Brazil, and it is the second largest statue of Jesus Christ in the world.
+The statue is slightly smaller than Christ the King in Świebodzin, Poland (36 m tall if the 2 m high crown of Christ the King is counted) and taller than the Christ the Redeemer (30 m tall) outside Rio de Janeiro, Brazil, which all are smaller than the 61-meter statue of Jesus Christ in North Sumatra, Indonesia, which was completed in 2024.

 It is the third largest statue in the Southern Hemisphere, after the statue of Virgen de la Paz in Venezuela, and the statue of Saint Rita of Cascia in Brazil.
 The left hand of the statue points to the South, and the right points to the North.

 Initially, the statue was planned to be exactly 33 m, one metre for every year of Jesus Christ's life.
 However, an extra 44 cm was added as "well-coiffed" hair atop Christ's head, making it taller than its brother in Rio de Janeiro.
 Locals from Cochabamba say the discrepancy accounts for Christ living "a little past" his 33rd year.